-Kaplan was our favorite because of its comprehensive courses and large network of branch locations.
+Kaplan was our favorite because of its comprehensive courses and a large network of branch locations.
 You may prefer a different company, though, so we recommend exploring all of your options before making a decision.
 You can start by reading the full reviews of our four finalists below.

 A Full List of Every LSAT Prep Course in New York City Worth Considering

 Our four finalists are listed below followed by the other 20 companies we considered.
 Click on the links to visit the company websites and to see what we had to say about our top picks.